Chapter 36 of the Wisconsin Statutes directs the

 initiatives.
 While the Executive Committee is not a decision making body (it is

-not charged with bringing action items to the Senate floor), it can bring items
+not charged with bringing action items to the Common Council floor), it can bring items

 Randy Olson, Chair,